A New Spirituality of Old Ideas

 New Thought Becomes New Age

-Many ideas prevalent in New Age spiritualism can be traced to the New Thought era, which, in turn, was greatly influenced by Greek and Indian philosophies.
+Many ideas prevalent in New Age spirituality can be traced to the New Thought era, which, in turn, was greatly influenced by Greek and Indian philosophies.
 Overall, New Age thought and practices were heavily eclectic, drawing from a wide array of spiritual beliefs.

 But when it comes to ideas about God, divinity, or spirituality, New Age thinking was, and still is, dominated by Hindu and Buddhist notions of consciousness, mindfulness, meditation, and enlightenment, as well as moral and philosophical concepts outlining the goals and duties of a religious life.
-But as we dig a little deeper, we see that both of these religions were themselves constructed on an even earlier foundation of Brahman ideals.
+And as we dig a little deeper, we see that both of these religions were themselves constructed on an even earlier foundation of Brahman ideals.

 Brahman philosophy has its roots in the ancient Vedic beliefs of northern India, a tradition founded by at least 1500 BC.
-The Rishis (sages) of the Vedas portray Brahman as the Ultimate Reality without beginning or end—the Supreme Being who is the prime cause and creator of all reality.
+The Rishis (sages) of the Vedas portray Brahman as the Ultimate Reality without beginning or end—the Supreme Being, the prime cause and creator of all reality.
 This entity is also believed to exist outside reality and is so powerful that the human mind cannot comprehend it.
-Another idea stemming from Brahmanism is the concept of a Supreme Soul (Atman) from which all other human souls derive.
-This soul (or self) is believed to be a divine spark carried within everyone as a means to commune with Brahman.

-Although advanced in concept, the weakness of Brahmanism is that it has little appeal to struggling souls simply because it lacks any personal intimacy.
-Brahmanism promotes the existence of an Absolute Being, which God is.
-But this infinite Being is a nonpersonal God, one that seems distant, indifferent, and unreachable to most.
-It’s a God devoid of compassion, understanding, or love, thereby depriving its followers of having a personal relationship with a personal God—experiencing true personal communion with the very Source of personality—the First Person.
+But the weakness of Brahmanism was that it had little appeal to many struggling souls, simply because it lacked any personal intimacy.
+Brahmanism promoted the existence of an Absolute Being, which, of course, God is.
+But this infinite Being is portrayed as an impersonal entity that is distant, indifferent, and unreachable to most.
+It’s a concept of a Supreme Being devoid of compassion, understanding, and love, thereby depriving its followers of the pleasure of a personal relationship with a personal God—the personal and intimate experience of true communion with the very Source of personality—the First Person.

 Even an anthropomorphic Yahweh is of greater religious value than an infinitely remote Absolute of Buddhism or Brahmanism.
-94.11.12

 – The Urantia Book